eduardaportel/queue-data-structure/README.md

-learning about queue, a FIFO (First In First Out) data structure.
+learning about Queue, a FIFO (First In First Out) data structure.